Resources: Legal Resources

 Innocence Project (national)

 The Innocence Project works to exonerate the wrongly convicted through DNA testing and reforms to the criminal justice system to prevent future injustices.
 They accept only cases in which DNA testing can prove innocence.
 Write to request intake form.
-Accepts applications nationwide EXCEPT from AZ, CA, IL, MI, OH, WI or Puerto Rico.
+Accepts applications nationwide EXCEPT from AZ, CA, IL, MI, OH, WI or PR.

 Legal Resources, Innocence Projects